flipt-io/flipt-client-sdks/flipt-client-node/README.md

 Currently, to use this client, you'll need to build the dynamic library and the Node package locally and install it.
 This is a temporary solution until we can figure out a better way to package and distribute the libraries.

-The dynamic library will contain the functionality necessary for the Node client to make FFI calls.
+The dynamic library will contain the functionality necessary for the client to make calls to the Flipt engine via FFI.
+See [flipt-engine](../flipt-engine) for more information on the Flipt engine and FFI.

 ### Prerequisites